From Developer → UX Team Lead

 When selecting billing codes, the system checks for potential issues: codes that conflict, codes that require companions, codes with limited coverage.

-The risks were real: compliance audits, denied claims, and rework after submission.
+The risks: compliance audits, denied claims, and rework after submission.

 All alerts collected in a single modal, disconnected from the codes that triggered them.
-Practitioners had to close it, remember the required action, navigate back, and resolve it manually for every alert.
-Practitioners learned to close the modal without reading it.
+Practitioners had to close the modal, remember the required action, navigate back, and resolve it manually for every alert.
+Practitioners learned to ignore the alerts and not open the modal.
 When a new alert appeared alongside familiar ones, it went unnoticed.

 Each alert surfaced inline with the code that triggered it, making it immediately recognizable and diagnosable.
 Distinct icons communicate alert type at a glance.
 Resolution available directly within the alert.
 Add or remove a code without navigating away or losing context.